AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 In an ideal world, we would need a `fake_reviewables` table with a single `reviewed_at` columns so that we remove the need for `title` and `author_id` to be populated.
 One way to do this is to create a dedicated `fake_reviewables` testing table in your `schema.rb` but that table will also end up in your production database.

-While we could argue that this is no big deal and there is nothing wrong in having testing tables in production, I'll end this article with some code on how to switch to an in-memory SQLite `fake_reviewables` table.
+While we could argue that this is no big deal and there is nothing wrong with having testing tables in production, I'll end this article with some code on how to switch to an in-memory SQLite `fake_reviewables` table.

 One way to do this is to include helpers to switch to an in-memory database.
 Here is the `InMemoryDatabaseHelpers` module and its usage with `FakeReviewable`.